News and Announcements

 How to view Weekend and Thursday Results on this portal

 Greens and Tournament Fees: When you register for a Weekend round in Golf Genius, you will be charged for the Greens and Tournament fee.
 We are required to pre-pay each course for the tee times we have reserved.
 This will make registration and payment an easy one-step process.
-For Thursday League, you will be charged the tournament fee, however you will pay the greens fee directly to Willows (rates vary depending on tee time, member and senior rates).
+For Thursday League, you will be charged the tournament fee, however you will pay the greens fee directly to Willows (rates vary depending on tee time, member card and senior card rates).

-- Evergreen Golf Club will post your scores for all Stroke Play (Weekend and 9-Hole) events, so don't post those or you will be double posting.
+1. Evergreen Golf Club will post your scores for all Stroke Play (Weekend and 9-Hole) events, so don't post those or you will be double posting.

 If you post your total score instead of hole by hole, be sure to use Net Double Bogey as the limit.
 Don't use ESC.
 It's wrong and it's been out-of-date since 2020.
 Equitable Stroke Control is no more.
 If you use ESC rules when posting you are probably posting a higher score than you are allowed, which is just like adding a few random extra strokes to your score.